Helping a Loved One Live With Diabetes

 Once you've met with the nutritionist, aim to follow the sample diet plan you receive.
 If you are caregiving long distance, you can write daily menus for the loved one with diabetes.
 Or you can have an organization deliver meals to the person.
 Doing either of these things may help keep your loved one well.

-Where can a loved one with diabetes get additional support?
+How can I help a loved one with diabetes remember to take medication?

 Avoiding medications is a serious concern.
 Diabetes drugs are crucial for controlling the illness and allowing normal activity.
 If you find that your loved one's medications are not being taken properly, then it's important to sit together and discuss the importance of the medicine.

 The loved one with diabetes may simply be forgetful about checking blood sugar levels and taking the prescribed diabetes medications.
 If so, here are a few steps you can take to help:

 - Consider hiring a certified nurse's aide to stop by and administer medication daily if you work full time or if you live out of town.

 - Make sure the person is able to give him or herself the medication.
 If the person has trouble gripping, make sure the caps on bottles are easy to open.
 Can your loved one with diabetes easily give himself/herself necessary injections of insulin?
 Are all the diabetes supplies kept in one drawer for convenience?

 - If your loved one takes pills, capsules, or tablets, purchase a pill calendar.
 This is a plastic container that has days of the week listed and is divided into parts of the day.
 It is available at most larger pharmacies.
 Fill the pill calendar either once a week or once a month, depending on the need.
 Then, check it periodically to make sure your loved one is taking all medications as scheduled.